FullSilver86/BinanceBot/README.md

 Alpha v 0,01

 Consists of only one logic.
 Works only with BTC.
+SET up: enviroment viariables to api: key, secret.
+Working on testnet (can be changed to work in real binance enviroment).

 To do (not final):
 1. Add more logic when to buy, sell